UPDATED NOV 11, 2019

 Columbus has tons of restaurants that cater to plant-based diets (and we’re not talking bowls of kale, either).
 From pizza to pastries, and everything in-between, our city has delicious and nutritious eats that will have even your most carnivorous friends asking for a taste.

 This café has a simple brunch and lunch/dinner menu made up of wholesome, organic ingredients, many of which were grown in Ohio.
-And, with a large proportion of vegan and veggie dishes, they certainly don’t discriminate when it comes to dietary preferences.
+And, with a large selection of vegan and veggie dishes, they certainly don’t discriminate when it comes to dietary preferences.
 These people are the legumes and tofu kings (long may they reign) of Columbus.
-Grab a vegan veggie burger from one of their three locations as proof!
+Grab a vegan veggie burger from one of their four locations as proof!

 While Harvest’s hearty appreciation for cheese doesn’t make it the best option for vegans, vegetarians can rejoice with a long menu full of unique and simple salads (Kale Caesar Salad with hazelnuts, anyone?), sandwiches (mmm Portabella Philly) and, the stars of the show, crisp, gooey pizzas with a slight char.
 And with mostly local and organic ingredients, you can eat these beauties guilt-free.
 Come early or expect a wait.
 Harvest’s German Village, Clintonville, and Grandview locations are always hoppin’.

 Okay, so Pattycake Bakery isn’t exactly a restaurant — not unless you decide to make a meal out of cookies, cakes, and whoopie pies (who are we to judge?).
 But we couldn’t make a list of vegan-friendly stops in Columbus without giving this sweet spot a shout out.
 Stop by Clintonville on the weekend for one of their legendary Sticky Buns.